Smarcy/PykyTonky/README.md

 # PykyTonky

-Basically just a pythonic copy on HonkyTonky with a really crappy name.
+Basically just a pythonic copy of HonkyTonky with a really crappy name.